-I’ve been spending some long overdue quality time with Hubs this holiday season, so this post comes a day late for 2018.
+I’ve been spending some long overdue quality time with Hubs this holiday season, so this post comes a day late for our 2018 round up.
 Looking back on our projects of 2018 has made me realize how much I’ve turned into my mother’s daughter.
 It’s a strange thing to think all your life that you’re nothing like your mother then suddenly come to the realization that you have more in common than you ever thought.

 My mom was a prolific indoor and outdoor gardener.
 For years I didn’t have much of an interest in growing indoor plants – or a green thumb for that matter.
 Now every available light source in our house is stuffed with plants.
 Albeit, succulents are easy to keep alive, so if you don’t have much of a green thumb either, give them a try!
 They’re so lovely to look at and make a home even homier.
 You can’t really consider your nest feathered without house plants 🙂